invictus-ir/Microsoft-Extractor-Suite/docs/source/index.rst

   License Information                   Variety of functions designed to gather information about licenses.
   Role Activity                         Retrieves all directory role memberships with last login information for users.
   PIM Assignments                       Generates a report of all Privileged Identity Management (PIM) role assignments in Entra ID.
+  Security Alerts                       Retrieves security alerts, providing information about security incidents and threats.
 ===================================== ===========================================================================================================================================================================

 Getting Started
 -------
 To get started with the Microsoft-Extractor-Suite tool, make sure the requirements are met.
-If you do not have the **Connect-ExchangeOnline** or/and **Connect-AzureAD** installed check the installation page.
+If you do not have the **Connect-ExchangeOnline** or/and **connect-mggraph** installed check the installation page.

 Install the Microsoft Extractor Suite: